-We recommend checking the Open Day schedule as soon as you join the event online so that you can plan your activities and see as much as possible.
-For now, here's what the day will look like.
+We recommend checking the Online Open Day schedule as soon as you join the event online so that you can plan your activities and see as much as possible.
+For now, here's a rough outline of what the day will look like.

 It makes sense to be there at the very start.

 During the event, there will be opportunities to ask staff and current students about life at Abertay.
 Have a think beforehand about what you'd like to find out, and perhaps come up with a couple of questions that you could ask our support staff, academic staff or students.
 Here are some suggestions to get you started.

 As you go through the presentations and tours, you may want to take notes.
 To save yourself scrambling around, make sure you have a way of doing this (pen, phone, iPad, tablet etc).

 Don’t worry too much if you do miss any important information though, most of our content will be available online for you to revisit at a later date.